General Terms and Conditions of Sale, Supply and Delivery of Soy Austria GmbH (FN 153813x)

 5.2 The delivery period shall be extended appropriately if, at the Buyer’s request, changes in the product specifications and/or design are necessary which require additional deliveries or additional services.
 Any additional costs arising from this will be borne by the Buyer.

-5.4 Packaging – including that of partial and/or advance deliveries – will be according to normal trade practice.
+Packaging – including that of partial and/or advance deliveries – will be according to normal trade practice.
+For deliveries abroad, reference is made to section 6.
+5. of these terms of delivery, which also applies to packaging.

 6. Terms of payment, default, prohibition of set-off, international deliveries